brightec/RateTheApp-Android/README.md

     android:layout_height="wrap_content"
     />
 ```

-# RateTheApp

-RateTheApp is an Android View that allows users to rate your app

 Its appearance and behaviour are customisable, but by default it displays a 5-star rating control and depending on what rating the user gives, does one of two things:
 - If a rating of 0, 1 or 2 stars is selected, the user is prompted whether they would like to email the app developer with any issues they might have.
 The user can choose to re-rate the app once their issues have been resolved.